Hawaiideveloper/Infastructure-as-Code-Sample_Env/README.md

     - [ ] Setup TerraForm
     - [ ] Configure TerraForm
     - [ ] Create an EC2 and place it into a specified VPC
         - [ ] Create a plan for VPC
         - [ ] Create the EC2 and place it into the VPC
     - [ ] Setup VPN
     - [ ] Global authentication system for team logins
     - [ ] Setup DNS
+        [ ] Optional setup Dynamic tunnels for agent services

 - [ ] Using Ansible
     - [ ] Setup Ansible